neams-th-coe/cardinal/doc/content/source/filters/PolarAngleFilter.md

 # PolarAngleFilter

 !alert note
-`PolarAngleFilter` can only be added to problems when the input files contains a [OpenMCCellAverageProblem](OpenMCCellAverageProblem.md) in the `[Problem]` block.
+`PolarAngleFilter` can only be added to problems when the input file contains a [OpenMCCellAverageProblem](OpenMCCellAverageProblem.md) in the `[Problem]` block.
 Otherwise, attempting to add this filter will result in an error.

 ## Description

-The `PolarAngleFilter` object provides a thin wrapper around an OpenMC `PolarFilter` which local tallies (added through the [tally system](AddTallyAction.md)) can access.
-This filter bins particles based off of the particle's polar angle before the collision has occured (for collision or analog estimators) or the particle's polar angle after the collision (for tracklength estimators).
-OpenMC uses a coordinate system where the polar angle is defined based off of the z-axis, and the azimuthal angle is defined based on the x-y plane.
+The `PolarAngleFilter` object provides a thin wrapper around an OpenMC [PolarFilter](https://docs.openmc.org/en/stable/pythonapi/generated/openmc.PolarFilter.html) which local tallies (added through the [tally system](AddTallyAction.md)) can access.
 Two bin options are available; equally spaced bins (setting `num_equal_divisions`) or custom bins (setting `polar_angle_boundaries`).

 ## Example Input File Syntax